In response to a question by Larry Josephs in the context of the IARPP colloquium on:

 I only felt able to go public with my thoughts on those shadow aspects of the precious tradition I had been trained in about 10 years later, but Larry’s question encapsulates the heart of what bothered me.
 It took me some years of reading and researching to hypothesise that these tendencies are embedded in the tradition and can be traced all the way back to the personal-professional shadow aspects of our founding fathers and their historical political context, i.e. specifically Reich and his first generations of folloers/students/pupils (who arguable exacerbated these shadow aspects as they introjected them from him).

 It is certainly true for myself, but I would venture to assert by association for the bulk of the body-oriented psychotherapies, that traditionally our approach – the whole canon of theories and techniques – was oriented towards minimising, sidestepping or circumventing the countertransferential impact of the transference – in summary, my therapeutic efforts were implicitly designed to avoid or get out of being constructed “as an object”.

-At the same time I was fancying that I was involved in a deep transformational process of characterologically ingrained patterns - I constructed my role as a bodymind magician who was being paid to liberate the client from their entrapment in character defences against their early wounding.
+At the same time I was fancying that I was involved in a deep transformational process of characterologically ingrained patterns – I constructed my role as a bodymind magician who was being paid to liberate the client from their entrapment in their habitual character defences against their early wounding.